Maximize Your Comics' Potential

 One more factor is weighing the potential value increase against the cost of restoration or conservation.
 Full restoration jobs typically run $2,000, and as much as $5,000 per comic, so it is crucial to make sure the potential grade increase from restoration justifies this cost.
 A Superman #1 in 1.0 with slightly brittle pages and a married back cover may rise in value as much as $15,000 if a high enough grade can be achieved from full restoration.
 On the other hand, most restored copies of Marvel’s Daredevil #1 only fetch $1,000 (or less), which does not justify the cost of full restoration.

 Most defects can be repaired through restoration, but some cannot, or are too difficult to repair.
 Extremely brittle pages make handling impossible; missing pages or covers cannot be restored without the submitter providing the same parts from a donor copy.
 Additionally, extensive tape removal can sometimes cause further damage by pulling up ink, especially on Silver Age comics.
-Other defects may hinder the potential for a comic to achieve a high grade through restoration, such as certain kinds of stains, heaving creasing, cover fading, excessive glue repairs, and heavy spine wear.
+Other defects may hinder the potential for a comic to achieve a high grade through restoration, such as certain kinds of stains, heavy creasing, cover fading, excessive glue repairs, and heavy spine wear.

 In summary, the best candidates are low grade Golden Age key issues with substantial value (Batman #1, etc.) that already exhibit restoration or married parts, and are void of extreme brittleness, heavy creasing, fading, spine wear, and large glue repairs.